National Novel Writing Month @ DCPL

 - A DC Public Library Tote Bag

-- A DC Public Library bound journal and two pens
+- A DC Public Library bound journal and pen

 - A DC Public Library Flash Drive